 Have you been affected by Legal Professional Negligence?You could be seeking legal professional advice for many different reasons.
-You rely on professional advisors to help and inform you with accurate decisions and information.
-Occasionally, professionals can make mistakes and fall below a standard that is expected from them.
-Theses errors can have a huge impact on your personal life and are grounds for a professional negligence claim.
+You rely on professional advisors, solicitors and lawyers to help and inform you with accurate decisions and information.
+Occasionally, professionals can make mistakes and fall below a standard that is expected from them, or knowingly commit fraud.
+Theses errors and negligent practices can have a huge impact on your personal life and are grounds for a professional negligence claim.

 The Specter Partnership have the experience and knowledge to appreciate what is needed in order to succeed in making Professional Negligence claims.
 From the outset, we will guide you through the process.

 We have expertise in bringing claims against various Legal Professionals: